ndbucksmith/ClimateSensitivity/README.md

 Our figure 1 graph, shows GISS station temperature vs. cloud reflection corrected input power.
 Temperature, lattitude, longtiude, and elevation data comes [from NASA](https://data.giss.nasa.gov/gistemp/stdata/).
 The top of atmosphere (TOA) solar input power is calculated from the tables provided [here](http://applet-magic.com/insolation.htm).
 The python program clisen.py

-1. Looks up TOA power and corrects for cloud reflection
+1. Looks up TOA power and corrects for cloud reflection (call this raw power)
 2. Applies albedo correction to those powers
 3. calculates separate sensitivities for northern and southern hemisphere using both cloud/lattitude corrected solar power and that power corrected for albedo.

 The raw power produces slightly higher sensitivities as the albedo correction has the effect of increasing input power differences from polar area to equator.
 The following table shows the caluclated sensitivies for raw and corrected power.
 The graph illustrates the response we actually see on earth, about 38 degrees C for 200 watts flux increase.
-In comparison IPCC low-end and best estimates of climate sensiticity rise 40 or 80 degrees for 100 watts flux increase.
-One can argue IPPC low end response is seen from poles to maybe the point where ice melts.
+In comparison IPCC low-end and best estimates of climate sensiticity rise 40 and 80 degrees for 100 watts flux increase.
+One can argue IPPC low-end response is seen from poles to maybe the point where ice melts.
 But then the temperate and tropic zones short out the signal with rain and clouds.

   Hemispere|cloud/latt corrected|+ albedo corrected|
  --|------|-----|